StressLevelZero/CustomStaticBatching/README.md

 - Assign the combined mesh and submesh index and count to each renderer, and remove the static batching flag

 # TODO

+- Clean up the code and organize it better

 - Add a batching zone component to give the user control over the spatial sorting rather than simply relying on a global hilbert index.
 Objects within each zone will calculate their hilbert index relative to the bounds of the zone rather than the bounds of the scene.
 Allow the user to specify the sorting order of the zones, or sort using a BVH?